4uf04eG/music-overlay/README.md

       /org/freedesktop/DBus org.freedesktop.DBus.ListNames | grep org.mpris.MediaPlayer2
    Result will show dbus names for running players where you can find the one you need.

+   Parameter debug_mode helps you get pressed key name.
+It can be very useful for getting media keys keycodes.

    #### Shortcuts
    Shortcut parameters allow you to define your own key combination to control player.
    By default the have only key codes for media button.
 New combinations can be written as a string